-By the tie that binds all kindred souls in sympathy with each other, I address you as Sister.
-I had the pleasant privilege of reading your last letter to your brother John, wherem you are grieved to know of his departure from a former faith.
-Do not think that I am regime a former faith.
-Do not think that I am using my pen in defense of your brother (for he is quite capable of defencing himself), so much as I am using it in the cause of our glorious and beautiful religion, the "Harmonial Philesophy," which we call Spiritualism.
-Sistery how mistaken you are when you think we discard the truths of the Bible; or seek to denounce them as false, or have stolen the contents of the Bible to serve ourselves.
+By the tie that binds all kindred souls in sympathy with each other, I address you as Bister.
+I had the pleasant privilege of reading your last letter to your brother John, wherein you are grieved to know of his departure from a former faith.
+Do not think that I am using my pen in defense of your brother (for he is quite capable of defenuing himself), so much as I am using it in the cause of our glorious and beautiful religion, the "Harmonial Philosophy," which we call Spiritualism.
+Sister! how mistaken you are when you think we discard the truths of the Bible, or seek to denounce them as false, or have stolen the contents of the Bible to serve ourselves.
 Let me show you the reverse of that.
-We read the grand, noble and beautiful truths both taught and practiced by Jesus and his many disciples.
-All these we have accepted by faith, believing that which was taught and practiced by them to be literally true-and thus believing we have sought to know if there are any disciples have sought to know if there are any disciples in existence to-day.
+We read the grand, noble and beautiful truths both taught and practiced by Jesus and his meny disciples.

+All these we have accepted by faith, believing that which was taught and practiced by them to be literally true-and thus believing we have sought to know if there are any disciples in existence to-day.
 (See Gospel by St. Mark, chap.
 16, v.
 15 to 18 inclusive).
 And by seeking, knocking and asking, we have found the knowledge sought for.
-(Please read the 9th and 10th verses of 11th chap. of St. Luke).
+(Piesse read the 9th and 10th verses of 11th chap, of St. Leke).

 What was it do you think that caused me, as perhaps many others, to seek after and find that consolation which Spiritualism gives?
-Why it was by beliaving in all the promises I have cited above.
-If I could he with you-if you could know me as I am, then I could if you could know me as I am, then I could talk to you much better than I can write; for I have not words to express to a stranger the trust of the childheart.
-Many years ago, when most all of my household angels had been taken from me, leaving me, as it were, out in the cold bleak world, not knowing what to do or what to think many horse to go what out in the cold bleak world, not knowing what to do, or what to think, nor where to go, until the thought came to me, "Can not she whom I loved so dearly, and by whose side I have ever been; can she not be my guardian angel, my counselor and my guide?"
-Then it was that in my extremity and anguish I asked her, and she came-and has ever came only to give consolation. consolation, advice, and happiness, but never to lead astray-never to delude in any way.
-So also has each of my departed loved ones returned to me from the other side of life-the eternal side-bringing messages to prove beyond a doubt their identity.
+Why it was by believing in all the promises I have cited above.
+If I could be with youif you could know me as I am, then I could talk to you much better than I can write; for I have not words to express to a stranger the trust of the childheart.
+Many years ago, when most all of my household angels had been taken from me, leaving me, as it were, out in the cold bleak world, not knowing what to do, or what to think, nor where to go, until the thought came to me, "Can not she whom I loved so dearly, and by whose side I have ever been; can she not be my guardian angel, my counselor and my guide!
+Then it was that in my extremity and angulah I asked her, and she came -- and has ever came only to give consolation, advice, and happiness, but never to lead astray-never to delude in any way.
+So also has each of my departed loved ones returned to me from the other side of life the eternal side-bringing messages to prove beyond a doubt their identity.
 To believe them here present with you is one thing, but to know, is another and quite a different feeling.
-To hear their voices-to feel their touch-to receive their caresses and see them face to face-to watch the hand as it glides along to face-to watch the hand as it glides along the paper writing nothing but loving and truthful messages, and watch the motion of the lips as they are speaking to you,-calling your name; I say the thought of all this must be grand indeed, but the reality is divine!
+To hear their voices -- to feel their touch -to receive their caresses and see them face to face-to watch the hand as it slides along the paper writing nothing but loving and truthful messages, and watch the motion of the lips as they are speaking to you -cailing your name; I say the thought of all this must be grand indeed, but the reality is divine!

-All this has been given to your brother, real and tangible, and can not be gainsayed.
-Nor do I think that in a single instance they have ever come to mock us or to make us dispatis.

-ever come to mock us or to make us dissatisfied with our lot here on earth.
+All this has been given to your brother, rea and tangible, and can not be gainsayed.
+Nor do I think that in a single instance they have ever come to mock us or to make us diseatisfied with our lot here on earth.
 I have said "us" and "our" because your brother John and I have investigated Spiritualism together in this city.